Jacquetta Hawkes: World War II

 Hawkes and her son moved to Dorset early in the war, when Britain was facing the threat of invasion.
 In her memoir A Quest of Love, Hawkes described how, while in Dorset, her "violent emotional involvement with a woman" was "a sudden undamning of feelings of an intensity that I did not know I possessed".
 Her biographer, Christine Finn, characterised this affair as leaving Hawkes "emotionally confused".
 The writer Robert Macfarlane described Hawkes as "bisexual through much of the 1930s".

 During the latter half of the Blitz Hawkes returned to London and began work in the civil service.
 To begin with she was involved with moving items from the British Museum to Aldwych tube station for safe-keeping.
 She began work in 1941 as Assistant Principal of the Post-War Reconstruction Secretariat.
 Her next post, begun in 1943 and one she held until 1949, was in the Ministry of Education, where she became Secretary of the UK National Committee for UNESCO.
 In her work in the Ministry of Education she was editor-in-chief of the film unit, where she commissioned and produced The Beginning of History - an early attempt to present prehistory on film.

 Whilst working for the government she continued to publish, including Prehistoric Britain (1944, co-authored with her then husband, Christopher Hawkes), and Early Britain (1945).
 Prehistoric Britain was used by many students in the 1940s and 1950s and underwent several editions and reprints.

 During the war she met the poet Walter J. Turner, with whom she had an extra-marital affair.
 Turner died of a brain haemorrhage in 1946 and Hawkes was grief-stricken.
 Inspired by Turner's writing and their love, she published her only poetry collection Symbols and Speculations in 1948.
 It recalled, through poetry, both mystical and physical experiences in her archaeological career.

 During her time as Secretary, a major task was the preparations for UNESCO's first conference, which was held in Mexico City in 1947.
 One of the UK representatives was her future husband, J. B. Priestley, although Hawkes initially opposed his inclusion.
 However, at the conference Hawkes and Priestley fell in love.
-Priestley famously described Hawkes' demeanour as "Ice without!
+Priestley famously described Hawkes's demeanour as "Ice without!
 Fire within!"